wrld3d/wrld-indoor-maps-api/PATHTUTORIAL.md

 Escalators can be treated in a similar way.

 We can check the information for the paths we’ve defined in the attribute table (Layer > Open Attribute Table, or the toolbar button).
-Every path must have a type, which must be one of `"pathway"`, `"elevator"`, `"escalator"`, or `"stairs"`.
-At this point, we can generate ids for the features, following the instructions in the [other tutorial](TUTORIAL.md#generate-feature-ids).
+Every path must have a type, which must be one of `"pathway"`, `entrance`, `"elevator"`, `"escalator"`, or `"stairs"`.
+(Entrances are used to identify paths leading into the building from outside -- see [later in this tutorial](#defining-entrance-paths) for details.)
+At this point, we can generate ids for the features, following the instructions in the [other tutorial](TUTORIAL.md#user-content-generate-feature-ids).
+No two paths in the building can have the same feature id, but ids used for paths can duplicate ids in building geojson files as they are processed separately.

 ![Path attribute table](/images/pathtutorial/PathAttributeTable.png)